Learning Quadruped Locomotion Policies using Logical Rules: Experiments

-We experiment over three different locomotion gaits: \textbf{Trotting}, \textbf{Pacing}, and \textbf{Bounding}.
-For each approach (baselines and ours), we ran five training runs per gait.
-Each training run executed five million environment steps, and saved a policy after every 100,000 steps.
-We then deploy each policy for 10 episodes of 100 environment steps, and average the accumulated reward over the five runs per approach.
+For each approach (ablation or not), we trained over five different random seeds per gait.
+For each training run, we save the policy after every 5 million steps.
+We then deploy each of those saved policies for 100 episodes, and average the accumulated reward over the five runs per approach.
+We report the resulting reward curves in Figure~\ref{fig:reward_curves}, where the shaded region indicates the standard deviation of the total accumulated reward across the five training runs.

-Fig.~\ref{fig:reward_curves} compares the average accumulated reward per approach.
-The shaded region indicates the standard deviation of the total accumulated reward across the five training runs.
-The results agree with H1, indicating that RMLL more efficiently accumulated reward than baselines.
-The basis for this hypothesis is that the baseline approaches have to deal with a non-Markovian reward function with respect to their state spaces, while RMLL learns over a cross-product MDP.
-Thus, only RMLL is using RL algorithms as intended (learning over an MDP).